LindaShole/TechTestJava/README.md

-Hello Candidate,

-Welcome to AnyCompany Entertainment.

-Here is our mostly complete system for placing orders.

-The developer who created this system did not follow any specific development methodology, but attempted to implement some patterns.
-Unfortunately he has now left the company.
+Customer Order Service

-The system should do the following:
+The App does following:

- * Place an order, linked to a customer
+    1.Place an order, linked to a customer
- * Retrieve a customer with their linked order(s)
- * Load all customers and their linked orders
+    2.Retrieve a customer with their linked order(s) 3.Load all customers and their linked orders

-Please do not change any of the existing static class declarations to be non-static.

-Please refactor the solution according to your own best practices.

-**Please fork this repository and submit your attempt via a pull request**

-Details on how to do this can be found in the [Github help pages](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork)

-Best regards

-John
-CEO
+To build the App: mvn clean install

+To Build the App without unit Tests: mvn clean install -DskipTests=true

+To start the App: jar -jar target/anycompany-0.0.1-SNAPSHOT.jar OR

+mvn spring-boot:run